SWO2D/PicoCtf/README.md

 # Current score: 5340 | 23 captured flags 🏴‍☠️
 # Solved:
   - All of general skills problems.
-  - 4 problems in Cryptography.
+  - Cryptography: 4
-  - 9 problems in reverse engineering.
+  - Reverse Engineering: 9
-  - 10 problems in Forensics.
+  - Forensics: 10

 ![Screen Shot 2022-10-21 at 00 34 16](https://user-images.githubusercontent.com/61026156/197078417-b487a3a0-3fdf-47eb-9075-0c4251830a7f.png)